preames/technical-links/README.md

 # technical-links
-A collection of technical links I want to be easily find again
+A collection of technical links I want to be able to easily find again

 Performance Tooling and Micro Architecture References
 ------------------------------------------------------